nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/driver_examples/flexio/pwm/example_board_readme.md

 Board settings
 ==============
-Change Jumper R112 from 1-2 to 1-3.
-Use oscilloscope to measure the output 48KHz PWM signal pin at J61-5 pin.
+Use oscilloscope to measure the output 48KHz PWM signal pin at J1-6 pin.

 Prepare the Demo
 ================